 Love it or hate it, but you can’t ignore skincare and beauty trends.
 While we all fall prey to the latest beauty products and their impeccable outcomes, only a tiny fragment of consumers read the product’s back to understand the ingredients.
 Many harmful chemicals are added to beauty products to increase their shelf life.
 One such chemical is Paraben.
 The beauty industry has long relied on Parabens to increase product life for shampoos, cleansers, moisturizers, and more.
 But one of the most useful skin care tips is to shun Parabens from your daily skincare regime.

-- Breaks the balance of the skin’s pH level: Parabens can play around with your skin’s pH level, causing an imbalance.
-This decreases the chances of your skin to fight microbes and infections thereby making it more susceptible to allergies.
+Parabens can play around with your skin’s pH level, causing an imbalance.
+This decreases the chances of your skin fighting microbes and infections thereby making it more susceptible to allergies.

 - What to look at on a label?